Finsbury Rifles: Postwar

 The new regiment was in 33 AA Bde (the wartime 63rd AA Bde).
 Another round of mergers in 1961 saw P and R Batteries amalgamate with 459 (Essex Regiment) HAA Regiment and 517 LAA (formerly 7th and 5th Bns Essex Regiment respectively) to form a new 300 (Tower Hamlets) Light Air Defence Regiment, when the Finsbury Rifles lineage ended.

 Insignia

 The 35th Middlesex RVC adopted the Rifle green uniform with red facings and black buttons of the KRRC.

 Despite their transfer to the RA in 1935, the regiment's personnel continued to wear their Finsbury Rifles cap badges.
 On formation 12th LAA Rgt chose to show its ancestral links to the Finsbury Rifles and KRRC by wearing a black KRRC button on the shoulder straps of tunics and battledress blouses.

-During World War II, 61st HAA Rgt bore an embroidered arm title '61 MIDDX RA' in gold on maroon, worn on the sleeve of the battledress blouse.
+During the Second World War, the 61st HAA Rgt bore an embroidered arm title '61 MIDDX RA' in gold on maroon, worn on the sleeve of the battledress blouse.